Volunteer Iowa Programs

-AmeriCorps: a national service program that enables individuals to commit a significant amount of time to voluntary service designed to meet community needs.
-Volunteer Iowa administers the AmeriCorps state projects that operate only in Iowa and provides support to other national programs that have a site(s) in Iowa.
+AmeriCorps: a National Service program that enables individuals to commit a significant amount of time to voluntary service designed to meet community needs.
+Volunteer Iowa administers AmeriCorps*State projects that operate only in Iowa and provides support to other national programs that have members serving in Iowa.

 Disaster Volunteers: Volunteer Iowa can provide resources to help emergency managers develop a plan to mobilize and manage unaffiliated/spontaneous volunteers who want to help and will flock from all over to assist their neighbors, friends, and even complete strangers during and after a disaster strikes.
 Register here!

 Iowa Mentoring Partnership: Volunteer Iowa provides certification, recognition, training, marketing,and technical assistance for local youth mentoring programs.

 Volunteer Generation Fund: an opportunity created by the 2009 Edward M. Kennedy Serve America Act (SAA) designed to increase the number of people serving in meaningful roles as volunteers.
 In Iowa, Volunteer Generation Fund grants support volunteer centers in strengthening the infrastructure for effective local volunteering.